uzairarif5/chitchat/README.md

 Versioning is done by using "npm version [new-version] --git-tag-version false".

+update 1.0.1:
+- Using `process.env.PORT` in `index.ts` so my app is deployable in render.

 update 1.0.0:
 - NODE_ENV with "production" and "development" is now being used correctly.
 Previously it was flipped.
 - Deleted the `DELETED_USER` case from `wsClientToServerStates`.
 Deleting users will now use http instead of WebSocket.